CONDUCTING A SCIENTIFIC INVESTIGATION

 WHAT SHOULD BE INCLUDED

-For open-ended investigations to be meaningful learning experiences, and for students to successfully participate, they need to have developed an appropriate level of skills and understanding of using and applying the processes of Working Scientifically.
+For scientific investigations to be meaningful learning experiences, and for students to successfully participate, they need to have developed an appropriate level of skills and understanding of using and applying the processes of Working Scientifically.
 In undertaking open-ended investigations students should be involved in questioning and predicting, planning and conducting, gathering, processing and analysing data and information, problem-solving, communicating their ideas and findings, and seeking constructive evaluation by their peers.

 COMPONENTS OF A SCIENTIFIC INVESTIGATION ENTRY FOR YOUNG SCIENTIST

-Every Young Scientist Scientific Investigation entry needs both a formal report and a logbook.
+Every Young Scientist Scientific Investigation entry needs both a formal report and a logbook/portfolio.
 Both must be submitted electronically, using the upload function contained in the online registration system.
 It is important that students compress the size of photos and scanned images to reduce the file size of each document.
 Students may include other documents as well that are instrumental to their project such as data folders, videos and survey sheets.

 It is best practice to start the whole investigation process by setting up a logbook and recording entries at regular intervals e.g. weekly, daily or maybe even hourly.
 The next major step should be the research plan.
 The research plan needs to be checked by a teacher and even an ethics committee if human subjects, animals or hazardous materials are involved.
 Only after the research plan has been approved can experimentation begin.
 During the course of the experimentation, the formal report should be started so students are not left with a major task at the end.